Lux-AI-Challenge/Lux-Design-S1/specs.md

 Actions

-- Build Worker - Build [Worker](#Workers) unit on top of this CityTile (cannot build a worker if current number of owned workers + carts equals the number of owned CityTiles)
+- Build Worker - Build [Worker](#Workers) unit on top of this CityTile (cannot build a worker if the current number of owned workers + carts equals the number of owned CityTiles)
-- Build Cart - Build [Carts](#Carts) unit on top of this CityTile (cannot build a cart if there are if current number of owned workers + carts equals the number of owned CityTiles)
+- Build Cart - Build [Carts](#Carts) unit on top of this CityTile (cannot build a cart if the current number of owned workers + carts equals the number of owned CityTiles)
 - Research - Increase your team’s Research Points by 1

 ## Units